cran-task-views/MetaAnalysis/MetaAnalysis.md

     taking account of clustering and allowing for level 2 and level 3 heterogeneity.
 It also provides via a two-stage approach meta-analysis of correlation or covariance matrices.
--   `r pkg("xmeta")` provides various functions for multivariate meta-analysis and also for detecting publication bias.
 -   `r pkg("dosresmeta")` concentrates on the situation where individual studies have information on the dose-response relationship. `r pkg("MBNMAdose")` provides a Bayesian